WuTheFWasThat/vimflowy/README.md

 [See here for more info](docs/storage/README.md).

-## DEPLOYMENT
+### SELF-HOSTING

-See the [deployment](docs/deployment.md) documentation for details on how to deploy with docker.
+See the [deployment documentation](docs/deployment.md) for details on how to deploy with docker.

+You can also build Vimflowy yourself from source.
+See the [dev setup](docs/dev_setup.md) documentation for details.

 ## NOTES FOR DEVELOPERS